 - Important project dates and/or anticipated timeline

-- Brief but concise description of how the funds will be spent (e.g. brief budget with justification) and acknowledgement that funds will be used within Virginia for Virginians
+- Description of how the funds will be spent (e.g. brief budget with justification) and acknowledgement that funds will be used within Virginia for Virginians

+Award Decisions will be made and communicated by April 27, 2018.
 This is a reimbursable grant.
 Grantees are responsible for paying approved budget items upfront.
-The grant funding period is May 1 through October 31, 2014.
+The grant funding period is May 1 through October 31, 2018.
 Only funds spent during this time period are reimbursable through this grant.

 Funds can be used to cover costs associated with breast health education projects.
 Funds are not intended to support fundraising, salaries, awards, or ongoing operational costs.
 Examples of allowable expenses include breast health educational materials and teaching/visual aids.
 To receive reimbursement, grantees must submit an invoice (to be provided by VBCF upon notification of the grant award) with supporting documentation (e.g., receipts, packing slip, etc.).